 Diploma in IR

-The Diploma in Investor Relations (DipIR) is the new senior level qualification from the IR Society.
-Developed by expert IR practitioners and educational organisations, the Diploma will equip delegates with the skills, tools and expertise they need to become leaders in our profession.
-The short video below provides further information.
+The Diploma in Investor Relations (DipIR®) is the IR Society’s senior level qualification.
+Developed by expert IR practitioners and educational organisations, the Diploma examines candidates on their understanding and practical application of the skills, tools and expertise needed to become leaders in our profession.

 Who should consider the Diploma?

-Each candidate will be considered on their own merits.
-In general, however, it is expected that Diploma candidates will be members of the IR Society, will have successfully completed the IR Society’s Certificate in Investor Relations (CIR) qualification and will have a minimum of five years’ experience in IR or a related profession.
+Each candidate will be considered on their own merits and prior experience.
+In general, however, it is expected that Diploma candidates will be members of the IR Society, will have successfully completed the IR Society’s Certificate in Investor Relations (CIR®) qualification, and will have a minimum of five years’ experience in IR or a related profession.

 How is it examined?

-Diploma candidates will be examined on three modules and attend two compulsory half-day courses:
+Diploma candidates will be examined on three modules:

 - Principles of IR Module